Learn Scrum From Those Who Created and Maintain It

 Professional Scrum Trainers bring their own style and experience to the courses but use the same materials so that students are learning from the same content regardless of who teaches the course or where it is taught around the world.
 Read more about the differences.

-All participants completing the Professional Scrum Developer course will receive a password to attempt the PSD I assessment.
+All participants completing the Applying Professional Scrum course will receive a password to attempt the Professional Scrum Master I (PSM I) assessment.

 PMI PDU CREDITS

-Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 14 PDUs after attending a two-day Professional Scrum Develper (PSD).
+Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 14 PDUs after attending a two-day Applying Professional Scrum (APS) course.
 Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
-Students can claim PDUs under PMI’s “Education courses provided by other third party providers” category.
+Students can claim PDUs under PMI’s “Education courses provided by other third-party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.
+Find instructions here.